 Our next stop was Hoi An, some 130km south of Hue.
 There are a variety of options in getting there, including motorbike tours.
 We opted to book one of them, as we had heard great things about them.
 The basis is that you hop on the back of a motorbike with a local driver/tour guide, and they strap your bag to it and then you go, and visit some spots along the way, and then they drop you off in Hoi An.
 We booked ours through Hue Riders, as we had heard the best things about them, and heard some fairly negative experiences from the other ones.
 As it turns out, there are probably dozens of outfits doing the same things, but Hue Riders came up with the original idea more than a decade ago, and the other operations are a bunch of no-good Johnny-come-latelys.
 Well, that’s probably not entirely true.

-We tried to find Hue Riders’ office to book directly, but there are 12 storefronts that have the same number, and a at least a few of them are also tour operators.
+We tried to find Hue Riders’ office to book directly, but there are 12 storefronts that have the same number, and at least a few of them are also tour operators.
 We settled on what we thought was the correct one, but started getting weird vibes when they were insisting that they were Hue Riders, but there was no mention of that brand name anywhere except for on a small, very illegitimate-looking wooden sign hanging sideways on a column inside.
 They really wanted our business, and started offering discounts as we began to waver.
 Not content with organizing through some kind of Mickey Mouse operation, we backed off and tried to contact the real Hue Riders online, and they were very prompt in replying to an email, and ready to commit to a trip the following morning leaving at 8:30am.

-They showed up to our hotel right on time, and as it turns out two other guests from the same hotel booked the same tour, so all seven of us set off.
+They showed up to our hotel right on time, and as it turns out two other guests from the same hotel booked the same tour, so all seven of us (including drivers) set off.
 We visited a pretty uninteresting fishing village, but there were some pretty spectacularly green rice paddies on the way, which was cool.
 We also stopped off at Elephant Falls, which we occupied for a period with virtually every other tourist on every other motorcycle trip between Hue and Hoi An, which was some several dozen.
 There were also a considerable number of locals there, as it is now the summer holiday for Vietnamese schools.
 All in all, it was sort of depressing, as it was basically this really beautiful, natural place, which had been totally ruined by human presence.
 At any rate, we swam for a little bit, and then were content to head out.

 Next up was lunch, which was comprised of some fantastic seafood at a lagoon-side restaurant which was apparently very popular with the locals.
 The guides ate pork and rice though, which we suppose was a cost saving measure of sorts, but they seemed pretty happy about it.
 The highlight of the trip was probably the next bit, up and over Hai Van Pass, of Top Gear fame.
 The winding road climbs up and up and up, eventually crescendoing to a small collection of huts and a lookout point near the top.
 The views to both sides are spectacular, but mostly obscured by some inconveniently-placed high voltage lines.